Random matrices: Exact loop equations

-This means that the discrete surfaces counted by the left-hand side are in bijection with discrete surfaces counted by the right-hand side.
+We will now interpret each term of this equation as a sum over surfaces, using Eq.~\eqref{eq:nsd}.
 On the left-hand side, we have all discrete surfaces with $n$ marked faces of respective lengths $\mu_1+1,\mu_2,\dots,\mu_n$.
-On the right-hand side, we have three terms, which correspond to the three situations which can occur if we erase the marked edge of the first marked face: \begin{enumerate} \item If the erased marked edge is between the first marked face and itself, then we disconnect its boundary into two boundaries of lengths $j$ and $\mu_1-1-j$, and obtain discrete surfaces with $n+1$ boundaries.
+On the right-hand side, we have three terms, corresponding to the three situations that can occur if we erase the marked edge of the first marked face: \begin{enumerate} \item If the erased marked edge is between the first marked face and itself, then we disconnect its boundary into two boundaries of lengths $j$ and $\mu_1-1-j$, and obtain a surface with $n+1$ boundaries.
 To get the correct combinatorics of surfaces, the two ``daughter'' marked faces must have well-defined marked edges, which we choose as the edges preceding and following the erased marked edge.
-So the first term of the right-hand side corresponds to \textit{splitting} a marked face.
-We show two examples of this splitting procedure.
-In the first example, the surface gets disconnected.
-In the latter case, although it remains connected, its genus decreases by one.
+So the first term of the right-hand side corresponds to splitting a marked face.
+This can either disconnect our surface, or decrease its genus by one:

-\item If the erased marked edge separates two different marked faces, then erasing it amounts to \textit{merging} them, and we obtain a marked face with $\mu_1+\mu_i-1$ edges:
+\item If the erased marked edge separates two different marked faces, then erasing it amounts to merging them, and we obtain a marked face with $\mu_1+\mu_i-1$ edges:

 We choose the edge following the erased edge as the marked edge of the new marked face.
-By doing that, we forgot the combinatorial information which was encoded in the marked edge of the $i$-th marked face.
+By doing that, we forget the combinatorial information which was encoded in the marked edge of the $i$-th marked face.
 So we must restore a factor $\mu_i$.
 This explains the second term of the right-hand side. \item If there is an unmarked $k$-gon on the other side of the marked edge, then the number of marked faces does not change, but the first marked face becomes a $\mu_1+k-1$-gon:

-We choose the edge which follows the erased edge as our new marked edge.
-We must now include a factor $t_k$ -- the weight of the unmarked $k$-gon. \end{enumerate} Applying this edge--erasing procedure recursively, all the discrete surfaces can be reduced to surfaces with very few edges.
+We choose the edge that follows the erased edge as our new marked edge.
+We must now include a factor $t_k$ -- the weight of the unmarked $k$-gon. \end{enumerate} Applying this edge-erasing procedure recursively, all the discrete surfaces can be reduced to surfaces with very few edges.
 Counting discrete surfaces by recursively erasing edges is called \textbf{Tutte's recursion} .
+And we have just seen that Tutte's recursion is equivalent to repeatedly using loop equations in formal matrix integrals.